Shader Frameworks Overview

 SoShaderPipeline

-This is the SuperShader concept applied to the old SoShader framework.
+This applies the SuperShader concept to the old SoShader framework.
 It is very similar to the GVR shader pipeline.
-The module SoShaderPipelineFunction is used analog to SoGVRShaderFunction.
-The module SoShaderPipeline is used to activate the usage of the pipeline.
-There are some additional C++ Inventor modules that encapsulate effects, for example:
+The module SoShaderPipelineFunction is used similarly to SoGVRShaderFunction.
+The module SoShaderPipeline is used to activate the pipeline.
+There are additional C++ Inventor modules that encapsulate effects, for example:

 For more details, have a look at GLSL Shader Pipeline